mugoalvin/scraper/README.md

 ## Notes
 - The script runs in headless mode by default.
 - Make sure the database is properly configured before running the script.
-- Modify `urlObjs` in `index.js` to scrape data from different categories.

 ## License
 This project is for educational purposes only.